The India I grew up in and the India I saw when I entered the job market are two different countries.

 The road is long but I am happy to have gotten started and I hope India continues to grow as a country with even the rural parts benefitting equally over the years.

 Shweta Jain Chaudhury currently works at MasterCard as a Managing Consultant.

-Please write to us at at email@example.com if you are a Social Investor as we are keen to learn about your Rang De experience!
-Write in to firstname.lastname@example.org if you are interested in joining or forming a Chapter.
+Please write to us at at firstname.lastname@example.org if you are a Social Investor as we are keen to learn about your Rang De experience!

 If you are a Social Investor then you can sign up for an audio evaluation and speak to a borrower by filling up the form here.
 You can also see the upcoming field trips on our Field Trip calendar to join us and see for yourself how your contribution has helped communities across India!